Skip to Content

 Inside the hallowed halls of the Capitol Building

-Another fun thing we did was a Monuments Cycle Tour.
+Another fun thing we did was this Monuments Cycle Tour.
 Actually we did the night time tour, but by day will be just as good.
 Probably better for photos too!

 Depending upon the age of your kids, this is a great way to easily get around the vast National Mall and see up close the Washington Monument, Lincoln Memorial, WWII Memorial, Jefferson, Martin Luther King Jnr and more.